 Mini-satellites, also known as variable numbers of tandem repeat (VNTR), may consist of 10 to 100 base pairs unit of length of repeated sequences and are found near the telomere.
 These units can repeat about two to a hundred times at the site of each mini-satellite.

 Macro-satellite may consist of repeated units of several kilo-bases in length.
 These are the largest tandem repeats.
-D4Z4, DXZ4 are some of the examples of macro-satellite.
+D4Z4 and DXZ4 are some examples of macro-satellite.

 During recombination, mutation of repeated sequences from both parents (1:1 ratio) causes the alternation of VNTR regions, making the child different from their parents.
 This principle is the root of DNA fingerprinting and genetic mapping.